 Check out EVO‘s guide or the sizing chart at the bottom of this article.

-What are the benefits of shorter skis? 👍
+What are the Benefits of Shorter Skis? 👍

-1. The main advantages of short skis is that their turning radius is naturally smaller which can make turning more sharply -- easier.
+1. The main advantage of short skis is that their turning radius is naturally smaller which can make turning more sharply -- easier.
 This can be a good or a bad thing depending on the terrain.

 2. Short skis are faster to react to your movement because your energy transfer has less of a distance to travel.